-If you want to change to a Medicare Advantage plan, you will need to wait until Medicare’s Annual Enrollment Period (AEP).
+If you want to change to a Medicare Advantage plan, you will need to wait until the Medicare Annual Enrollment Period (AEP).
 However, if you want to change to another Medicare supplement, you can change anytime.
 Well, not quite.
 You can change anytime you can health qualify for another supplement.
 While there is a proviso on that change, the good news is that you do not need to wait until AEP to change your supplement.

 I Have to Qualify for a Medicare Supplement?!

 An individual has six months past Part B effective date to get a Medicare supplement of their choice without having to health qualify.

 This means not having to answer any health questions to get the coverage of your choice.
 After that period of time, you can enroll on any Medicare supplement offered in your state IF you can health qualify.

 This means answering the health questions on the application, providing information about your doctor, and listing information regarding the medications you take.

 Is It Hard to Qualify for a Medicare Supplement?

 That depends.
 (This appears to be another political answer.)
 It depends on your health and the insurance carrier with which you are applying for coverage.
 If you have certain medical conditions, you may not qualify for a different Medicare supplement.
 Generally, these are conditions or combinations of conditions that could expose the insurance company to greater risk.
 Insurance is all about risk, so the insurance carrier is looking to see what kind of risk you are to that company.

 If the company views you as potentially costing it a lot of money down the road, it will decline your application for coverage.
 But if the company views you as a good risk, then you will generally be accepted for coverage.
 The health questions and the medications you take can give the insurance company a good idea about what risk you may be to it.